Search Posts

 Parliamentary democracy pros and cons

-The pros of parliamentary democracy are it supports diversity, It is simple to organise parties and Encourages cooperation, and Government stability has increased.
-The cons of parliamentary democracy are It Encourages inconsistency, Election schedules that are unpredictable, and It is often based on a monarchy.
-There are several Parliamentary democracy pros and cons to consider when looking at it as a new emerging technology.
+The pros of parliamentary democracy are that it supports diversity, It is simple to organize parties and encourages cooperation, and government stability has increased.
+The cons of parliamentary democracy are that it encourages inconsistency, has unpredictable election schedules, and is often based on a monarchy.
+There are several pros and cons to consider when looking at it as a new emerging technology.

 It supports diversity